 - Are you using a variety of media in your posts aside from images (e.g. a video in one, a poll in another etc)?

-- Is the message on the social media post too distracting or uninteresting which might be hindering click-through rate?
+- Is the message on the social media post too distracting or uninteresting?

-You'll already know how important SEO is when it comes to inbound marketing.
-When a customer enters a query into a search engine, the engine gives them a list of answers and you want to be at the top of that list.
-Right?
+When a customer enters a query into a search engine, they’re presented with a list of results.
+You want to be at the top of that list, right?
 Actually, you need to be in the answer box or the rich snippet because that's the link the customer is most likely to notice and click on.

 But how can you do that?
 If you Google "How much does AdWords cost in the UK", you'll see that a post we've written will come up in the rich snippet box.
 We did this by prioritising giving the answer and using a few simple technical SEO tricks.
-But the main thing was to put UX as absolute paramount.
+The main focus was to put UX as the most important thing.

 Example of a search query appearing in the rich snippet box